Body of child believed to be from India found along Arizona-Mexico border

 “Our sympathies are with this little girl and her family,” said Tucson Chief Patrol Agent Roy Villareal.
 “This is a senseless death driven by cartels who are profiting from putting lives at risk.”

-U.S. Border Patrol encourages those in distress to dial 911, or activate a rescue beacon.
-Individuals can report suspicious activity to the Border Patrol and remain anonymous by calling 1-877-872-7435 toll free.
+The U.S. Border Patrol encourages those in distress to dial 911 or activate a rescue beacon.
+People can report suspicious activity to the Border Patrol and remain anonymous by calling 1-877-872-7435 toll free.